farichin77/qa-automation-saucedemo/README.md

 1. Clone the repository
 2. Navigate to the project root directory
-3. Run the tests using Maven:
+3. Run the tests using Maven and alurre report:
    ```
-   mvn clean test
+   .\run-tests.bat

    ```

 ## Configuration